Hollywood stars lead call for treaty to save world’s oceans as UN talks stall

 “Your legacy is at stake.
 You could be remembered as the generation of leaders who protected the oceans.
 Or you could be the leaders who let greed stop you from doing what’s right.”

-Other signatories include the explorer Ranulph Fiennes; environmentalists and broadcasters Hugh Fearnley-Whittingstall and Chri Packham; and the fashion designer Anya Hindmarch.
+Other signatories include the explorer Ranulph Fiennes; environmentalists and broadcasters Hugh Fearnley-Whittingstall and Chris Packham; and the fashion designer Anya Hindmarch.

 Only about 1 per cent of the so-called “high seas” – the two-thirds of international waters not bound to any country, and open to shipping, fishing, and research for all – are currently protected.